Chepkoech1/code_challenge_2/README.md

   -After launching the website in your web browser you will see the animal's names being displayed.
   -To view the animal's details, click on the animal's name.
   -You can vote for each animal by clicking the `add vote` button.
-## Built with:
+## Built with

-   -Html
+   - Html

-   -Javascript
+   - Javascript

-   -CSS
+   - CSS

 ## Getting Started
    -Open command line terminal on your computer.
 Clone the repository by using the following: